 Current Students: Federal Parent PLUS Loans

-Parents can apply for a federal loan to help pay their child’s educational expenses but, unlike the federal direct student loan, there is a credit check involved.
+Parents may apply for federal loans to help pay their child’s educational expenses but, unlike the federal direct student loan, credit approval is required.

 If for any reason the parent is declined on the Federal Parent PLUS loan, the student is then eligible for an additional unsubsidized direct student loan in a specific amount listed for independent students.

 The PLUS loan is in the parent’s name and there is a 10-year repayment period that begins after the loan has been disbursed in full.
 There is a process to defer payments.
 However, we ask families to consider this option carefully and discuss the ramifications with a PLUS loan representative/loan servicer prior to borrowing.

 For 2014-2015, the interest rate for the Federal Parent PLUS Loan is 7.31% with a 4.292% origination fee.
 Parents may apply for the Parent PLUS loan at www.studentloans.gov.
 The parent will need their own FAFSA PIN to complete the process.

 The federal government offers a loan calculator so that you can input your loan amount and find out the monthly payments you can expect in the future.